FrostDigital/fruster-template-service-js/README.md

 # Fruster Template Service

-This is a template service that shows how to build a Fruster micro service in node.js following best practise and use latest and greatest toolings and libraries.
+This is a template service that shows how to build a Fruster micro service in node.ts following best practice and use latest and greatest toolings and libraries.

 This service will handle **Foo's** and consume another fictional service to get **Bar's**.

 ## Directory structure and files

 ```
-/app.js                         # Main entry point, running "node app.js" will start the service
+/app.ts                         # Main entry point, running "node app.ts" will start the service
-/fruster-template-service.js    # Connects to bus and mongo and wires up all handlers and repos
+/fruster-template-service.ts    # Connects to bus and mongo and wires up all handlers and repos
-/config.js                      # Configuration for the service
+/config.ts                      # Configuration for the service
 /lib/handlers/                  # Place handlers here
 /lib/models/                    # Place models here
 /lib/repos/                  	# Place repositories here
 /lib/clients/                  	# Place clients here
-/lib/errors.js                  # Errors that the service may throw
+/lib/errors.ts                  # Errors that the service may throw
 /spec/                          # Where to keep your specs (a.k.a tests)
 /spec/support/                  # Support files for specs, for example fixtures
 ```